 “First we didn’t see the police but when the police caught us, the policeman said to me ‘I was seeing you before.’”

-“The police talked to me ‘sit on the ground like this (shows crossed hands behind the head).
+“The police talked to me ‘sit on the ground like this [shows crossed hands behind the head].
 And at the beginning, the Rottweiler had a muzzle but then they [the police] take it off.”

 The group was brought to a place in the forest described as follows: “It is not like a police station; it is more like a caravan.”
-There everybody had to give their fingerprints.
+There, everybody had to give their fingerprints.
 When they arrived at the “police caravan” it was around 6 pm on the 31st of May.
 The police officer took the respondent’s phone, his watch, and a golden bracelet.
 The group had to spend the night at that place sleeping on the floor.
 They were given some hard bread and a milk bar per person to eat.
-The respondent asked in the name of the group for asylum in Slovenia.
+The respondent explicitly asked in the name of the group for asylum in Slovenia.

 “I asked him [the policeman] what are you going to do with us?
 He replied ‘Maybe we bring you back to Bosnia and maybe you go to Ljubljana’ I say him please I need asylum.
 I don’t want to go back.”

 On the morning of the 1st of June, the group was transported by a police car with windows.
-At the border, the group had to step out and was handed over to the Croatian police.
+At the Croatian border, the group had to step out and was handed over to the Croatian police.
 Before that, the Slovenian police made them sign a paper.

 “We asked him ‘for what is this?’ and he said ‘don’t care, sign it, sign it.’”

-From the push-back-place, the four people had to walk back to Velika Kladusa around 7 km (45.1262860,15.7828800).
+From the location of the push-back, the 4 people had to walk back around 7 km to Velika Kladusa (45.1262860,15.7828800).